carlolars/zha-device-handlers/README.md

 # Contribution Guidelines

-- All code is formatted with black.
-The check format script that runs in CI will ensure that code meets this requirement and that it is correctly formatted with black.
-Instructions for installing black in many editors can be found here: <https://github.com/psf/black#editor-integration>
+- All code is formatted with ruff.
+The check format script that runs in CI will ensure that code meets this requirement and that it is correctly formatted with ruff.
+Instructions for integrating ruff in many editors can be found here: <https://docs.astral.sh/ruff/editors/>

 - Capture the SimpleDescriptor log entries for each endpoint on the device.
 These can be found in the HA logs after joining a device and they look like this: `<SimpleDescriptor endpoint=1 profile=260 device_type=1026 device_version=0 input_clusters=[0, 1, 3, 32, 1026, 1280, 2821] output_clusters=[25]>`.
 This information can also be obtained from the zigbee.db if you want to take the time to query the tables and reconstitute the log entry.
 I find it easier to just remove and rejoin the device.
 ZHA entity ids are stable for the most part so it _shouldn't_ disrupt anything you have configured.
 These need to match what the device reports EXACTLY or zigpy will not match them when a device joins and the handler will not be used for the device.
 You can also obtain this information from the device screen in HA for the device.
 The `Zigbee Device Signature` button will launch a dialog that contains all of the information necessary to create quirks.